pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+The request fails.
+There isn't an authorization header.

 ---

-- [ ] In order to successfully access this route, we will need to send over the token in the HTTP Authorization Header.
+- [X] In order to successfully access this route, we will need to send over the token in the HTTP Authorization Header.
 The typical way to do this is by sending a [Bearer token](https://security.stackexchange.com/questions/108662/why-is-bearer-required-before-the-token-in-authorization-header-in-a-http-re).
 To do this in Postman, go to the "Authorization" tab, select "Bearer Token" as the Type, and then enter your token.

 * **Question:** What happens?
 Why?

 * **Your Answer:**

+I'm able to access the /api/profile route now.
+The request is authorized now.

 ---

-- [ ] There is a lot going on in the above code.
+- [X] There is a lot going on in the above code.
 Take a moment to annotate each line so you are able to confirm your understanding of what is happening.

 ### Mini-Exercise